GridTools/concepts/GTScript-Parallel-model.md

 ## GTScript language design guideline

 The following principles are a guideline for designing the GTScript DSL.
 We try to follow these principles if we can.
-In some cases wise cannot fulfill all principles and a trade-off has to be made and justified.
+In some cases we cannot fulfill all principles and a trade-off has to be made and justified.

 The principles are not magic, they mainly summarize the obvious.

 Trivia: GTScript is an embedded DSL in Python, therefore language syntax is restricted to valid Python syntax.

-1. Language constructs should behave the same as their equivalent in other languages, especially as equivalent concepts in Python or well-known Python libraries (e.g. Numpy).
+1. **Language constructs should behave the same as their equivalent in other languages, especially as equivalent concepts in Python or well-known Python libraries (e.g. Numpy).**

    Motivation: The DSL should be readable by applying common sense and common programming language knowledge.

-2. Semantic differences should be reflected in syntactic differences.
+2. **Semantic differences should be reflected in syntactic differences.**

    Motivation: Spotting semantic differences is much harder than spotting syntactic differences.

-3. Regular use-cases should be simple, special cases can be complex.
+3. **Regular use-cases should be simple, special cases can be complex.**

+   Motivation: If a trade-off has to be made, the most common, standard use-cases should be expressed in the simplest possible way.
+To cover all cases, corner cases might require more complex language constructs.

-4. Language constructs are required to have an unambiguous translation to parallel code and need to allow translation to efficient code in the regular use-cases.
+4. **Language constructs are required to have an _unambiguous translation to parallel code_ and need to allow translation to efficient code _in the regular use-cases_.**

+   Motivation: When translating DSL to executable code, we must not make correctness errors, therefore we cannot allow ambiguous language constructs.
+   If we fail,

+   - the user will run into hard to debug problems,
+   - the toolchain developer cannot reason about the code and will fail in writing correct optimizations.

+   On purpose, performance is second and, on purpose, the requirement to produce efficient code is restricted to regular use-cases.
+Obviously, for a performance portable language, the regular use-cases are required to have an efficient translation.
+But this principle acknowledges that we cannot exclude that for some special cases an efficient translation cannot be found.

 ## Parallel Model